tolibras/ideias/README.md

-# Iideias do projeto ToLIBRAS
+# Ideias do projeto ToLIBRAS

 ## Equipe